abhi195/druid-docker/README.md

 Supervisor logs are configured at `/var/log/druid/`

-Druid's are at its default path.
+Druid's logs are at its default path.

-For seeing the logs you need to login into the container:
+Following steps are for logging into the container, then you can see the log files :
 - List running containers using `docker ps`
 - Note container-id of container running druid-cluster
 - Execute `docker exec -it container-id /bin/bash`